umar-sk-07/Crowdsourcing-Task-Management-with-Machine-Learning/README.md

 - **Task Allocation:** Assigns tasks to the best worker based on the difficulty and worker skill level.
 - **Performance Analysis:** Predicts task completion time and worker performance.
 - **Quality Control:** Predicts task quality based on performance and task attributes.

+## Deployed Link
+You can access the live application [here](https://crowdsourcing-task-management-with.onrender.com).

 ## Features
 - **Task Allocation:** Uses a Decision Tree Classifier to allocate tasks based on skill and task difficulty.